 The HR helpdesk team will then contact the individual and gather essential information.
 This information will be recorded on a spreadsheet and the HR Helpdesk will complete the referral process.

 HR will send a consent email to the individual regarding sharing the test results, the appointment date and location.
-Individuals need to bring this email and ID eg..
-Passport, Driving Licence and HC ID on the day of testing.
+Individuals need to bring this email and ID eg. Passport, Driving Licence and HC ID on the day of testing.
 If they don’t, they will be turned away, with no exceptions.

 If using the self-referring form, the Individual must notify the HR helpdesk team of the appointment date and time for updating the spreadsheet.